vishalag53/Android_Trivia/README.md

 # Android_Trivia
+#learningFromUdacity

+Lesson 3
 The app is Quiz app and questions are related to Android development.

 Simple android app made through udacity course with kotlin as programming language.

-The app is made by using the Fragment
+The app is made by using the Fragment.